 The form and content of reply to an original or a supplementary question will be at the discretion of the Member giving the reply, unless in respect of an original question a written request has been received specifying a specific form of reply or replies.
-He/she may decline to give a full or any reply if in his or her opinion to do so would involve an unreasonable amount of labour or cost.
+They may decline to give a full or any reply if in their opinion to do so would involve an unreasonable amount of labour or cost.